 NCAA Champion Mervin Guarte did not finish the race after having won a heat of the 800m.

-Herrera will next feature in the finals on November 15-16 qualifying with the fastest time from the weekly relays, with the meet organizers looking to put the event first at 7:00 to allow Herrera a better chance to qualify for finals.
+Herrera will next feature in the finals on November 15-16, qualifying with the weekly relays’ fastest time.
+The meet organizers looking to put the event first at 7:00 to allow Herrera a better chance to qualify for finals.

-Also to increase Herrera qualifying chances SEA Games Champion Ulboc (Airforce) and Hernane Sore (Baguio) have also been invited to the Weekly Relay Finals.
+To increase Herrera’s qualifying chances, SEA Games Champion Ulboc (Airforce) and Hernane Sore (Baguio) have been invited to the Weekly Relay Finals.